F&M Stories

 “Litigation was adversarial enough in nature where I still got that same thrill,” he said.
 “Here I am, five years later as a litigator.
 I've been blessed with a lot of cool opportunities.”

-Suite has since been named to the Pennsylvania Super Lawyers List for business litigation and selected to join the The National Black Lawyers Top 100 and Top 40 Under 40, a network dedicated to recognizing and highlighting African American legal excellence.
+Suite has since been named to the Pennsylvania Super Lawyers List for business litigation and selected to join The National Black Lawyers Top 100 and Top 40 Under 40, a network dedicated to recognizing and highlighting African American legal excellence.

 'F&M was Really a Community that Pushed for Me'